Hurmath123/lead-insight-enhancer/README.md

 # 🧠 Lead Insight Enhancer

-The **Lead Insight Enhancer** is a Python-based tool that transforms raw lead exports (e.g., from SaaSquatch) into rich, prioritized prospect data.
-It augments each entry with intelligent signals like website activity, domain age, AI-generated news, and an email guess — helping sales and BD teams focus on the leads that matter most.
+The **Lead Insight Enhancer** is a Python-based tool that enriches raw lead exports (like those from SaaSquatch) into smart, scored prospects using domain intelligence, AI-powered summaries, and email generation.
+This version runs entirely offline using the open-source **llama3 model with Ollama** — perfect for privacy, cost efficiency, and control.

 ---

 ## 🚀 Why This Project?

-Modern sales pipelines are noisy.
-SaaSquatch and other lead-gen tools provide long lists of potential companies, but lack context:
+Sales and BD teams often get raw CSVs of company names — but no real signal.
+This tool fills in that context:

 - Is the company still active?
 - How old is its web presence?
 - Can we guess a real-looking email?
 - Is there any recent traction or news?

-This app addresses those blind spots in a minimal, automated way — ideal for internal lead research, early-stage startups, or SDR teams looking to boost productivity.
+With no external API calls, it gives quick insights right from your machine — helpful for prospecting, validation, or internal dashboards.

 ---